thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 There are a couple of performance and memory usage penalties to be mindful of:

 * When working in a language that does not come with a tail-call optimizing compiler, we must use an iterative version of `las_vegas` to prevent potential stack overflow.
-* Calling `monte_carlo` repeatedly will also force recomputation of the factor responsible for removing the leading digit.
-This inefficiency can only be avoided by writing the implementation from scratch.
+* Repeatedly calling `monte_carlo` will also force recomputation of the factor responsible for removing the leading digit.
+We can only avoid this inefficiency by writing the implementation from scratch.

 The library can support just the Monte Carlo implementation if it is not likely to be used in pathological cases, or in situations where false positive matches are unacceptable.

-## Further reading

-The Rabin Karp implementation is taken from Algorithms II by Sedgewick and Wayne.

-[This article](https://yourbasic.org/algorithms/las-vegas/) provides an excellent explanation of the difference between Monte Carlo and Las Vegas algorithms, and also makes a distinction between a Monte Carlo algorithm and a Monte Carlo simulation.

 ## Acknowledgements

-I would like to thank [Adil Parvez](https://adilparvez.com) and [Scott Williams](https://scottw.co.uk) for their valuable feedback.
+I want to thank those who reviewed the first draft of this blog post.
+[Adil Parvez](https://adilparvez.com) helped me define the motivation and tone of the article, and [Scott Williams](https://scottw.co.uk) pointed out that it is, in fact, possible to go from a Las Vegas variant to a Monty Carlo variant of an algorithm.